 Finally, the PPIC report recommends both increasing the amount of funding and simplifying special education funding, including programs for the youngest children.
 The report concludes that in California, funding for children from birth to age 4 receiving special education services seems unnecessarily complicated and gives districts a disincentive to serve the youngest population with disabilities.
 Infant programs are split between K-12 education and the Department of Developmental Services.
 The state's K-12 formula is outdated and inequitable.
-Additional study is needed to better understand how to better support effective services for these children.

-The professional organization Zero to Three has called for Congress to permanently authorize and fully fund Part C of the Individuals for Disabilities Education Act (IDEA).
+Additional study is needed to better understand how to better support effective services for these children.109 permanently authorize and fully fund Part C of the Individuals for Disabilities Education Act (IDEA).
 The 2004 reauthorization of IDEA continued Part C as a discretionary grant program without permanent authorization....
 It is important to permanently authorize the Part C program with a sufficient and stable base of funding.
 Doing so will ensure responsive and effective services and supports for infants and toddlers with or at risk of developmental delays or disabilities and their families-significantly boosting the promise of a bright future for children, families, and communities.110